 There are a bunch of options to consider, depending on your location.
-A handful of direct flights connecting Armenia with major European and Asian hubs, such as Paris, Vienna, Berlin (from Summer 2020), Milan, the Emirates, and more, make a trip to Armenia a hassle-free experience.
+As a result of the global pandemic there are currently only a handful of direct flights connecting Armenia with major European hubs such as Paris, Vienna, Moscow.
 Besides direct flights, a multitude of connecting flights are available from virtually everywhere in Europe.
 If you are a citizen of the EU, UK, USA, Qatar, Emirates, or Switzerland, you do not have to obtain an Armenian visa.
 Click here to find out if you need a visa for when you travel to Armenia.

 Is Armenia safe?

 Once you’ve looked at the map to find out where exactly Armenia is, a reasonable question may arise in your head: “is it safe to travel to Armenia?”
 The short answer is “yes, it is”.
 The country ranks pretty high in safety and security charts compiled by various international organizations, and there are no special precautions needed when traveling to Armenia.
-However, there are areas in the country, along the border with neighboring Azerbaijan, where traveling is not recommended by most governments, despite the absence of any incidents in the last twenty-six years.
+However, there are areas in the country, along the border with neighboring Azerbaijan, where traveling is not recommended by most governments, due to the eruption of a 44-day war between Azerbaijan in Fall of 2020.
 With crime rates historically low, everyone can feel safe at any time virtually everywhere in the country, although some common sense is still required to stay out of trouble.
 A recent study by Gallup International placed Armenia in the top ten safest countries in the world.